SABS-R3/software-engineering-day4/_episodes/02-virtual-environments.md

 {: .language-bash}

 ~~~
-Python 3.10.0a1+
+Python 3.10.0
 ~~~
 {: .output}

 > ## Python Version Numbers
 >
-> At the time these materials were prepared, installing `3.10-dev` got us a version of Python with a version number of `3.10.0a1+`.
+> At the time these materials were first written, installing `3.10-dev` got us a version of Python with a version number of `3.10.0a1+`.
 > What does this version number mean?
 > When we share our code, should we tell people to use this version?
 > Why, or why not?